 - Not all virtues are attractive under all conditions

-- Some individuals may prefer more Machiavellian or aggressive traits, or traits that induce promiscuity
+- Some individuals may prefer more Machiavellian or aggressive traits, or traits that facilitate promiscuity

 Cheap VS Costly Virtue Signaling